mathildelpx/Brainstem_V2a_V1_project/README.md

-# RSN_project
+# Brainstem_V2a_V1_project

-Pipeline for data extraction and analysis oof calcium imaging experiments performed on head-embedded/Tail-free ZebraFish.
+Pipeline for behavior and calcium imaging analysis from experiments performed on head-embedded/Tail-free ZebraFish.
 Written in Python.

 IDE used is [PyCharm-Community](https://www.jetbrains.com/pycharm/)